Learn how to grow zucchini in your garden and enjoy this delicious vegetable which is actually a part of the summer squash family.

 One more way to use “too much zucchini” is to let a few get large on purpose.
 Big zucchini is perfect for shredding into breads, fritters, or soups where texture matters less than flavor.

 If you remember just a few things, you’ll grow zucchini in your backyard garden with confidence: plant in Texas spring or fall, give it sun and steady water, harvest small and often, and store extras by freezing, dehydrating, or freeze drying.
-Once you get your first steady harvest, you’ll start planning the next planting without even thinking about it.
+Once you grow zucchini and get your first steady harvest, you’ll start planning the next planting without even thinking about it.

 Well, a very cold good morning to you at 24°.
 How did I ever live this way all winter long growing up?